unicode-org/icu/docs/userguide/strings/index.md

 16-bit integer type.
 This is the base type for character arrays for strings in ICU.

-*Endianness is not an issue on this level because the interpretation of an integer is fixed within any given platform.*
+> :point_right: *Endianness is not an issue on this level because the interpretation of an integer is fixed within any given platform.*

 With the UTF-16 encoding form, a single Unicode code point is encoded with